SenseNet/sn-preview/docs/document-viewer-for-developers.md

 ## Callbacks
 <div><span style="font-size: 16px;font-weight: bold;">documentOpened</span>
-Called when the document was opened, ie. when this plugin was initialized
+Called when the document was opened, i.e. when this plugin was initialized

 ```javascript
    $dv.documentViewer({